skellis46/slipbox/improvisation and the threshold of the self.md

 -- https://shinyspores.co.uk/unraveling-the-dream-documentary-review/
 -- that loosening or weakening of the top-down -- makes perfect sense.

-"We probably don't think much about proprioception because, in some sense, it's always there, but the simple fact that you can touch your nose with your eyes shut – try it! – demonstrates the essential role it plays in all our actions.
+> We probably don't think much about proprioception because, in some sense, it's always there, but the simple fact that you can touch your nose with your eyes shut – try it! – demonstrates the essential role it plays in all our actions.
 From the perspective of active inference, touching my nose means allowing a suite of proprioceptive predictions about hand movement and position to become self-fulfilling – to overwhelm the sensory evidence that my fingers are currently not touching my nose.
 Precision weighting again plays an important role here.
 In order for proprioceptive predictions to make themselves come true, the prediction errors that are telling the brain where the body actually is must be attenuated, or down-weighted.
-This can be thought of as the opposite of 115paying attention – a kind of ‘disattention' to the body, which allows it to move."
-(Seth, Anil, Seth-2021-Being)
+This can be thought of as the opposite of paying attention – a kind of ‘disattention' to the body, which allows it to move.[@seth-2018-being]

 Disattention - paradox.
 Like I'm attending less but get 'more' as a consequence.
 I like this a lot.
 Like it's a mechanism for what is happening in the dancing.

-> If he has an argument, it is with thinkers such as Hume and Locke, who regarded thoughts as discrete entities, one closely following another—as in a "train," Locke said—but each capable of being set apart and examined on its own.
-But a stream is very different from a train, and James takes his riverine metaphor seriously.
-(It is not original to him, as we will see.) [@pollan-2026-world loc2525]

-- am I talking about a stream here?
-It's dangerous territory to communicate

 > Our results lend further evidence to the claims that NDA meditations are different from both FA and OM meditations.
 While FA and OM meditations are traditionally regarded as "constructed" states created through deployment of speciﬁc attentional strategies, NDA meditations are thought not to involve intentional effort, but to be based on identifying a reﬂexive awareness that is regarded as "unconstructed" (Mipam and Hopkins, 2006).
 Additionally, both FA and OM meditations are content-oriented, concerned with the speciﬁcs of experience, while NDA meditations could be seen as primarily context-oriented, concerned with the context of experience.
 (Zoran Josipovic, Influence of Meditation on Anti-Correlated Networks in the Brain)

 it's even more than 'being danced' -- it ceases to be dancing. it's non-dancing. it's the movement that remains when there is non dancing. moving while non-dancing.

-"Underneath the layered expressions of selfhood involving memories of the past and plans for the future, before the explicit sense of personal identity, beneath the ‘I' and even prior to the emergence of a first-person perspective and experiences of body ownership, there are deeper layers of selfhood still to be found.
-These bedrock layers are intimately tied to the interior of the body, rather than to the body as an object in the world, and they range from emotions and moods – what psychologists call ‘affective' experiences – to a basal, formless, and ever-present sense of simply ‘being' an embodied, living organism."
-(Seth, Anil, Seth-2021-Being)
+> Underneath the layered expressions of selfhood involving memories of the past and plans for the future, before the explicit sense of personal identity, beneath the ‘I' and even prior to the emergence of a first-person perspective and experiences of body ownership, there are deeper layers of selfhood still to be found.
+These bedrock layers are intimately tied to the interior of the body, rather than to the body as an object in the world, and they range from emotions and moods – what psychologists call ‘affective' experiences – to a basal, formless, and ever-present sense of simply ‘being' an embodied, living organism. [@seth-2018-being]

-"According to Josipovic ([2019](https://link.springer.com/article/10.1007/s12671-021-01627-3#ref-CR28)), nondual awareness is an underlying awareness in all conscious experiences, even if left unrealized.
-It could be that flow states tap into or uncover portions of this nondual awareness, revealing nondual features of experience to the individual."
-(Julianna M. Lynch & Allison S. Troy, The Role of Nonduality in the Relationship Between Flow States and Well-Being)
+> According to Josipovic ([2019](https://link.springer.com/article/10.1007/s12671-021-01627-3#ref-CR28)), nondual awareness is an underlying awareness in all conscious experiences, even if left unrealized.
+It could be that flow states tap into or uncover portions of this nondual awareness, revealing nondual features of experience to the individual. [@lynch-2021-role]

 While these accounts of presence, attunement and being moved may appear to align with psychological models of absorption, the threshold I am describing is not simply a matter of intensified engagement but a qualitative shift in the structure of agency itself.